Affirmative action at the University of Michigan: Legal history

-Supreme Court cases
+Federal court cases

 Grutter v.
 Bollinger

 Grutter v.
 Bollinger (2003) is a supreme court case in which The University of Michigan Law School denied entrance to Barbara Grutter, who was an student with a 3.8 GPA and a 161 LSAT score.
 She sued the university, and the then-president Lee Bollinger was the defendant.
 Grutter argued that she was discriminated against based on her race which would be violating the 14th Amendment and that she was rejected because the university used race as one of the factors in admissions.
 She also argued that the University of Michigan had no compelling interest in using race to grant admission to minority students.
 The University of Michigan Law School (Bollinger) disagreed and stated that there was a compelling state interest to use racial affirmative action to build a "critical mass" of minority students.
 In Justice Powell's diversity rationale, the Supreme Court stated "the student body diversity is a compelling state interest that can justify the use of race in university admission".
 They see this policy as a positive because it enhances diversity on campus and doesn't allow anyone to feel isolated on campus.

 The court found that the University of Michigan's Law School's affirmative action admission policies were promoting diversity within its school.
 Sandra Day O'Connor wrote the 5–4 majority decision that the university's policies may have been in favor of underrepresented minority groups; however, this did not enforce a quota system that was declared unconstitutional in Regents of the University of California v.
 Bakke.
 She went on to discuss that in the future (around 25 years) this racial affirmative action plan would not be necessary, but for the time being it would be helpful in promoting diversity in the law school.

 While Stevens, Souter, Ginsburg and Breyer concurred with O'Connor, Rehnquist, Kennedy, Scalia and Thomas dissented.
 The dissent argued that using race as a factor in admission decisions was in fact a way to promote a quota system and that it should be illegal now, not in 25 years to use racial affirmative action plans.

 Before this case, the compelling interest required to justify affirmative action has been correcting the effects of historic discrimination.

 After this case, Justice O'Connor held that the compelling interest at hand lay in "obtaining the educational benefits that flow from a diverse student body".